marmendo/dockermonster/README.md

 Now this is time to take a look to the Dockerfile and realize how easy it can be to deploy your apps on OSE3

-   - TODO
+Note: If something goes wrong you can delete dockermonster using:

+`$ oc delete all --all -n dockermonster`

+**TODO**
-       - I looks like this is not possible to create a route with path (app context) on OSE 3.1.1 Probably could be possible using a json or yaml file, but I couldn't find a valid example Copying the application as ROOT.war made the trick!!
+       - I looks like this is not possible to create a route with path (app context) different than / using the command line on OSE 3.1.1.
+It looks like OSE 3.3 will allow it.
+          Copying the application as ROOT.war made the trick!!
 Solved!!

        - Still looking for a way to publish jolokia (8778) service (it works ok in demobuilder monster app) Why??